Peat is fossil organic matter, formed from plant debris. It is the major constituent of soils saturated in water like peat bogs.

 There are three major categories in which peat products fall:

-To reduce environmental impact today, it is possible to use soil mix that contains a lower peat content, but still boasts similar agronomic properties.
-For example, manufacturers add Brière black soil or also wood fibers such as Hortifibre.
+→ For example, manufacturers add Brière black soil or also wood fibers such as Hortifibre.

-Peat contents depend on many factors, like the vegetation which produced it, the climate and also how acidic the water is.
+Peat contents depend on many factors, like the vegetation which produced it, the climate, and also how acidic the water is.

 Essentially, peat contains water and poorly decomposed organic matter which accounts for 80 to 90% of dried ash weight.
 Only 10 to 20% of the peat is completely decomposed organic matter.